The Williams College Web Archive collects:

 We attempt to completely reproduce a site for archival purposes.

-Websites are selected by Archives according to collection strategies developed for each thematic or event collection.
+Websites are selected according to collection strategies developed for each thematic or event collection.
 The Library maintains a collections policy statement and other internal documents to guide the selection of electronic resources, including websites.
+The College's records policy and associated records retention schedules prioritize and document websites that are institutional records.

-Typically the Archives crawls a website annually or quarterly, depending on how frequently the content changes.
+Typically we crawl a website annually or quarterly, depending on how frequently the content changes.

 Questions?
 Contact us.